hldb/welo/README.md

 # opal
 > name is temporary 🚧

-peer-to-peer, local-first state machines using merkle-crdts.
+peer-to-peer, collaborative states using merkle-crdts.